PaddlePaddle/Paddle/doc/design/ops/dist_train.md

 It would be great if we can write code once and use them on both the trainer and the parameter server: reduces code duplication and improves extensibility.
-Given during the current refactor, we are representing everything as a computing graph on the trainer.
+Given that after the current refactor, we are representing everything as a computing graph on the trainer.
 Representing everything as a computing graph on the parameter server becomes a natural extension.